-Guam residents shelter, military sends away ships as Super Typhoon Mawar closes in
+Super Typhoon Mawar closes in on Guam as residents shelter, military sends away ships

 The western Pacific is “a notorious breeding ground for intense tropical cyclones,’’ said Yale Climate Connections meteorologist Jeff Masters.
 “They’ve got a much bigger area to romp around in and more time to intensify.”

-If Mawar hits Guam as a Category 4 storm, the second highest category, it will be the ninth of that category or stronger to hit the United States or its territories since 2017, Masters said, calling it “unprecedented.”

-The National Oceanic and Atmospheric Administration has warned that in a warmer world, the number of Category 4 or stronger storms will increase by 10% — and Mawar “could well be a harbinger of the type of battering that the U.S. could expect to see in a warmer climate,” Masters said.
+The National Oceanic and Atmospheric Administration has warned that in a warmer world, the number of Category 4 or stronger storms will increase by 10% — and Mawar “could well be a harbinger of the type of battering that the U.S. could expect to see,” Masters said.

 AP Science Writer Seth Borenstein and writer Sarah Brumfield contributed from Washington.